feargalr/TaxSEA/README.md

 TaxSEA is an R package designed to enable rapid annotation of changes observed in a microbiome association study by testing for enrichment for producers of particular metabolites or associations with marker taxa for specific diseases.
 It focuses specifically on human gut microbiome associations and uses a Kolmogorov-Smirnov test to test if a particular set of taxa is changed relative to a control group.

 **_Note - TaxSEA has not yet undergone extensive validation.
-Please treat results with appropriate caution_** In the example below TaxSEA takes as input fold changes of bacterial species between healthy and Inflamatory Bowel Disease (IBD) and finds a statistically significant enrichment or depletion for various disease associated signatures, and producers of various metabolites.
-Further testing is underway.
+Please treat results with appropriate caution_** In the example below TaxSEA takes as input fold changes of bacterial species between healthy and Inflamatory Bowel Disease (IBD) and finds a statistically significant enrichment ovarious disease associated signatures from GMRepo v2 (including for IBD), and producers of various metabolites (including depletion of taxa associated with butyrate production).
+Further testing is underway to assess the accuracy of TaxSEA.
+However, in it's current form it may have utility for users to generate hypotheses based on differential abundance analyses.

 ## Taxon set database
 TaxSEA utilizes taxon sets generated from three reference databases (**gutMGene**, **GMrepo v2**, **MiMeDB**).
 All of gutMgene is utilized, wheras only marker taxa from GMRepo v2 and a manually curated subset from MiMeDB are included.
 Please cite the appropriate database if using: